Protecting Your House from Flood and Water Damage

 CHECK APPLIANCES REGULARLY Inspect the water hoses on your washer, dishwasher, refrigerator and around sinks to ensure that all is attached properly.
 A hidden water leak can cause mildew and the dreaded black mold.
 Consider switching to a flood-safe hose to further prevent possible leaking.
 Check your water heater and air conditioning unit as well.
 The AC unit especially is running overtime during the summer, and regular checks for any signs of leaks or water damage are vital.

 THE ATTIC If you’re like most, you haven’t been up in your attic in a long time.
 It’s a good idea to take a peek up there once in awhile to make sure there are no leaks or mold, or the worst-case scenario: A leaky pipe has led to damage all the way through to the ceiling tiles.
 Avoid those issues and check out your attic every now and then.

 WATER LEAK DETECTION AND MONITORING SYSTEMS Go the extra mile and let technology do the detecting for you, says ERS.
 Water flow monitoring systems protect your entire house by measuring the flow of water into you home.
 By attaching directly to your water main, it is able to detect continuous water flow that isn’t consistent with your everyday use and will stop the water flow into your house automatically.
 That’s real peace of mind when you’re away on vacation!
 Water leak alarms work like smoke alarms.
 Put it on the floor and when it detects water in a specific area, an alarm is triggered.
 You can place them virtually anywhere that might encounter water damage.

-Keep these preventative measures top of mind, and you’ll have a better chance at stopping water leaks before they start in your Florida house.
-For more ideas on new build and remodeling projects that feature up to date water safety standards, talk to J. Sweet Construction.
+Keep these preventative measures top of mind, and you’ll have a better chance at stopping water leaks before they start in your Florida home.
+For more ideas on new luxury home build and remodeling projects that feature up-to-date water safety standards, talk to J. Sweet Construction.